Management · May 03, 2024

 For midsize companies, the historic primary driver of M&A has been growth, both in terms of revenue and market share.
 Companies use this strategy to expand into new markets and build their customer bases.
 Most of the heavily concentrated industries where three or four entities comprise 50% to 90% of the market, such as food service contractors, used merger and acquisition strategies to attain their market dominance.
 This consolidation of competitors and suppliers drives the need for strategic acquisitions, given that scale is a critical competitive advantage in these industries and the opportunities for organic growth shrink.

 Industry changes are another big driver.
-Trade wars, geopolitical issues, climate change and the COVID-19 pandemic have all disrupted supply chains.
-Furthermore, COVID-19's impact on consumer demand, office and warehouse needs and layout, and workflow coordination in a partially remote working environment has shifted the drivers.
-Supply chain disruption has created a more pronounced need to be closer to the customer and revealed the limitations of partnerships.
-And as the international customer base grows, the need to have facilities closer to the customer grows.
+Trade wars, geopolitical issues and climate change have all disrupted supply chains—which has created a more pronounced need to be closer to the customer and revealed the limitations of partnerships.
+As the international customer base grows, global expansion becomes necessary.

 The role of M&A